 The Employee-Student Activities Committee schedules a number of activities.
 Check with the Student Activities Coordinator at the Recreation Office (ext.
 46660) for more information.
 Students are invited to serve on this special committee.

 There is a gym on the first floor of the Aron Residence Hall at 50 East 98th Street.
 In the back of Aron Hall there are several basketball half-courts and a handball court that are available for student use.

-Membership passes for the 92nd Street Y are available and students can obtain them by signing up online.
-For first time users contact The Graduate office for instructions how to sign up.
+Membership passes for the 92nd Street Y are available by signing up online.
+First time users should contact The Graduate office for instructions how to sign up.
 The “Y” has aerobic classes, basketball courts, a running track, handball courts, exercise rooms, a large swimming pool, and a weight room, which is equipped with free weights, Nautilus, bikes, rowers and a stair machine.
-The passes may only be used by Mount Sinai students (not their guests).
-The Mount Sinai ID card plus the pass gains admission to the “Y” for the use of the facilities.
+The passes may only be used by ISMMS students (not their guests).
+The ISMMS ID card plus the pass gains admission to the “Y” for the use of the facilities.